 Vaccine Policy

-Because we are committed to protecting the health of your children through vaccination, we require all of our patients to be vaccinated.
+Because we are committed to protecting the health of your children through vaccination, we require all of our patients to be vaccinated per the AAP and CDC vaccination schedule.

 We firmly believe in the effectiveness of vaccines to prevent serious illness and to save lives.